 Introduction

-Geographic Information Systems is continuing to integrate itself with artificial intelligence to create new systems under the term GeoAI.
-These systems are finding increasingly diverse capabilities and applications across many industries.
-Firstly, in urban planning, GeoAI optimizes city layouts and basically all infrastructure development through data-driven decisions generally used to monitor land-use changes.
-In agriculture, precision farming is made possible by analyzing spatial data to optimize crop yields and resource use, allowing GIS specialists much more freedom in how they apply their solutions.
-In disaster response, GeoAI processes real-time information to predict natural disasters and help us better manage real time responses with personnel and supplies.
+In urban planning, GeoAI optimizes city layouts and infrastructure development through data driven decision making, often used to monitor land use change.
+In agriculture, precision farming becomes possible by analyzing spatial data to optimize crop yields and resource use, allowing GIS specialists more flexibility in how they apply solutions.
+Meanwhile, in disaster response, GeoAI processes real time information to predict natural disasters and support more effective coordination of personnel and supplies.
 You can see the fundamental concepts through simple sketches in What is GeoAI.

 Urban Development and GeoAI